inventree/inventree-docs/docs/app/privacy.md

 ## Third Party Access

-Aside from error reporting using the sentry reporting service, the InvenTree app does not share any information with third parties.
+The InvenTree app does not share any information with third parties.